Plant parties are the best parties!

 Have a takeaway or favour

 I know from experience that it can be overwhelming to remember which plants are which when you get new plants, and especially when they all have different care instructions.
-I wanted to make it easy for everyone to remember the names of all of their new plants, and the watering and light requirements for each one, so I made these fun little plant care cards for people to take home!
+I wanted to make it easy for everyone to remember the names of all of their new plants, and the watering and light requirements for each one, so I made some fun little plant care cards for people to take home!

 We had some plant books on hand as well so our friends could fill out their cards on the spot.
 Plus it was really fun to learn about all of the plants that were there!

-You can download these cards here to share at your own plant swap, or use just use them to keep you and your plants organized at home!
+You can download these cards below to share at your own plant swap, or use just use them to keep you and your plants organized at home!

 So essentially this was the best party, and I can’t wait to host another!
 I highly recommend planning your own plant swap party!
 Tag me @lavender_julep on Instagram if you do!